Watch the Trailer

 The current isn’t discriminate, it carries all kinds of bottles, ropes and extra ordinary items; plastic bottles and thongs are the most common to land on the beach of his island paradise and home.
 Lazarus (pictured below), who was once a Ranger, explains that the plastic started to arrive in the early naughties.
 Back then there was only a bottle or two here and there, but now, it’s a completely different story.
 Not knowing what to do, where to store or dispose of the waste, he has created a giant installation.
 An expression and statement of defiance and desperation, made up of thousands of bottles, caps and what he calls slippers.
 There are other things as well, including strips of rubber he bends into the shape of a heart in the sand.

 When we had the privilege of visiting this place it was to document the issue of plastic being faced by Pacific Island Nations.
-One of the most vulnerable groups who face a tide of plastic pollution on land and in the sea.
+One of the most vulnerable groups that face a tide of plastic pollution on land and in the sea.
 When we were tasked with the project you think you know what you will experience, but nothing can prepare you for what you see.
 Lazarus admitted to us his installation is a desperate cry for help because he doesn’t know what else to do and he doesn’t have a seat at the boardroom tables who manufacture and distribute plastic products across the world.

 Right now, as the tides rise and fall, and the ocean keeps lapping on that shore, you can be sure that so is a new wave of foreign plastic arriving.
 The seen and unseen.
 The macro and micro.
 And also right now, as you read this, the world is gathering in Geneva, Switzerland at the sixth intergovernmental negotiating committee meeting to establish a framework to address the entire life-cycle of plastic.
 A framework which was called for by Fiji and supported by other Pacific Island nations, then a large portion of the world.
 Why?
 Because they are drowning in the stuff!
 Because they make a small percentage of plastic, yet endure the burden which enters the islands via transboundary currents and consumer goods, and almost never leaves!
 In the negotiating rooms there are two sides.
-Those who want the status quo because any change will adversely impact their economies…or so they say!
+Those who want the status quo because any change will adversely impact their economies… or so they say!
 The other side is made up of 100 Countries, including some of the world’s smallest, who are standing up and standing together in an attempt to stem the tide of plastic on behalf of all 8 billion of us!

 This week, the Trump Administration sent a memo urging Countries to reject plastic pollution caps in the UN Treaty.
 The same man who called for the reintroduction of the plastic straw because paper just doesn’t cut it when he is sucking his soda!